These Are the States Opening Back Up for Business

 North Dakota

 Despite never issuing a stay-at-home order, Governor Doug Burgum had ordered many nonessential businesses to close.
-He has said he wants businesses to begin reopening when that order expires on May 1.
+That order ended April 30, and on May 1, all businesses, including bars and personal-care services, will be allowed to reopen with restrictions in place.
+Among those restrictions are a ban on standing in bars and the closure of all dance floors.

 Oklahoma